vchan2/vchan2.github.io/2020Calculus.md

 Homework expectations: 30-40 minutes/day on average

+Homework for Thursday, Jan.
+28:
+  * Start 8.6

+Homework for Wednesday, Jan.
+27:
+  * Do 8.2
+  * Start 8.4 (8.3 optional)

 Homework for Monday, Jan.
 25:
   * Do 7.6 (7.5 optional)
   * Start 8.2 (8.1 optional)